GoogleChrome/web.dev/src/site/content/en/blog/perception-toolkit/index.md

 ## The user experience

 What if you want more than the default user experience?
-The toolkit gives you livecycle events, Card and Button objects for crafting the user experience around those events, and an easy way to style the cards.
+The toolkit gives you lifecycle events, Card and Button objects for crafting the user experience around those events, and an easy way to style the cards.
 I'm going to show a little of this with code based losely on our [Getting Started](https://perceptiontoolkit.dev/getting-started/) guide.